 I believe this are foundational and imperative components that are missing from our society.
 If we can use these books as starting points for conversations, understanding, and really "seeing" each other, then I know we are at a good place to be.

-For the most part, children want to be kind, but I've seen a Gus in every school I have worked at.
-That Gus may be a boy, girl, staff member, or even a parent.
-In schools especially, it is critical for us to embed kindness into everything we do, which will in turn, improve our school and community climates.
+For the most part, children want to be kind, but I've seen a "Gus" in every school I been in.
+This may be a boy, girl, staff member, or even a parent.
+In schools, it is critical for us to embed kindness into everything we do, which will in turn, improve our school and community climates.

 About the Author

 Jeff taught for ten years as an elementary school teacher in grades 4, 5, and 6 and has eight years of administrative experience.
-Jeff strives to connect with students by bringing real world experiences to them, getting to know their names, engaging in lessons and play, and becoming a part of the learning process with them.
-He's always looked at education from a different lens: from someone who hated and struggled with school.
-Jeff vows to always do his best to help increase opportunities for all students to feel heard, noticed, celebrated, challenged and safe.
+He strives to connect with students by bringing them real world experiences, getting to know them, engaging in lessons and play, and becoming a part of the learning process.
+Jeff has always looked at education from a different lens: as someone who hated and struggled with school.
+Jeff vows to always do his best to help increase opportunities for all students to feel heard, included, celebrated, challenged and safe.

-Jeff loves children's literature and "One Drop of Kindness" is his first published children's book.
-He hopes to continue writing books that bring about inspiring others to help make our world a better place.
+Jeff loves children's literature, and believes reading and writing are critical to overall academic growth.
+"One Drop of Kindness" was his first children's book.
+Jeff hopes that It's Me will open up conversations that empower those who have been marginalized, biased, or stereotyped.
+He hopes to continue writing books that inspire others to help make our world a better place.